A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Introduction

-A straightforward way to implement an all-to-all exchange is to use one of the dissemination schemes typical for unrooted collectives~\cite{hoefler-moor-collectives}.
-For example, dissemination through a circular digraph provides minimal work\footnote{In the absence of encryption, we assume that the main work performed by a server is sending and receiving messages.} per broadcast message~\cite{Guerraoui:2010:TOT:1813654.1813656}.
-Yet, such implementations provide no fault tolerance and with an increasing number of servers in the system, failures become more likely.
-For example, in a non-fault-tolerant implementation of a distributed ledger, a failure may lead to inconsistencies, such as the servers disagreeing on the validity of a transaction.
+A straightforward way to implement an all-to-all exchange is to use one of the dissemination schemes typical for unrooted collectives~\cite{hoefler-moor-collectives}. \ifdefined\TECHREP For instance, dissemination through a circular digraph provides minimal work\footnote{In the absence of encryption, we assume that the main work performed by a server is sending and receiving messages.} per broadcast message~\cite{Guerraoui:2010:TOT:1813654.1813656}. \fi Yet, such implementations provide no fault tolerance and with an increasing number of servers in the system, failures become more likely. \ifdefined\TECHREP For example, in a non-fault-tolerant implementation of a distributed ledger, a failure may lead to inconsistencies, such as the servers disagreeing on the validity of a transaction.

-Atomic broadcast enables fault-tolerant distributed agreement, yet it is costly to solve.
-To provide total order, most practical algorithms rely either on leader-based approaches (e.g.,~\cite{Lamport:1998:PP:279227.279229,Junqueira:2011:ZHB:2056308.2056409,Burrows:2006:CLS:1298455.1298487,Corbett:2013:SGG:2518037.2491245}) or on message timestamps that reflect causal ordering~\cite{Lamport:1978:TCO:359545.359563} (e.g.~\cite{Keidar2000,Guerraoui:2010:TOT:1813654.1813656}).
-Leader-based algorithms entail heavy workloads on the leader; thus, for straightforward implementations, the work per broadcast message is linear in the number of servers (denoted by $n$).
-Alternative algorithms, providing causal order, use timestamps, which must contain information on every server; thus, the work per broadcast message is also linear in $n$.
-The aforementioned algorithms were designed mainly for data replication~\cite{Schneider:1990:IFS:98163.98167}, and thus, they are not well suited for (large-scale) distributed agreement.
-Albeit, in distributed agreement, not all $n$ servers need to be active participants (e.g., acceptors in Paxos~\cite{Lamport:1998:PP:279227.279229}), they all need to "learn" about the agreed upon data (e.g., learners in Paxos).
+\fi Atomic broadcast enables fault-tolerant distributed agreement, yet it is costly to solve.
+To provide total order, most practical algorithms rely either on leader-based approaches (e.g.,~\cite{Lamport:1998:PP:279227.279229,Liskov2012,Junqueira:2011:ZHB:2056308.2056409,Ongaro2014,Burrows:2006:CLS:1298455.1298487}), which entail heavy workloads on the leader, or on message timestamps that reflect causal ordering~\cite{Lamport:1978:TCO:359545.359563} (e.g.~\cite{Keidar2000, Guerraoui:2010:TOT:1813654.1813656}), which means they must contain information on every server.
+As a result, the work required for broadcasting one message is linear in the number of \ifdefined\PAPER servers (in the absence of encryption, we assume that the main work performed by a server is sending and receiving messages). \fi \ifdefined\TECHREP servers. \fi The aforementioned algorithms were designed mainly for providing high availability and thus, they are not well suited for large-scale distributed agreement.